braekling/WP-Matomo/readme.txt

 You can get a more detailed description here: https://piwik.org/blog/2015/05/wordpress-integration-wp-piwik-1-0/

+= I get this message: "WP-Piwik was not able to connect to Piwik using our configuration".
+How to proceed? =

+First, please make sure your configuration is valid, e.g., if you are using the right Piwik URL (see description above).
+Then, go to the "Support" tab and run the test script.
+This test script will try to get some information from Piwik and shows the full response.
+Usually, the response output gives a clear hint what's wrong:

+The response output contains...
+* **bool(false)** and **HTTP/1.1 403 Forbidden**: WP-Piwik is not allowed to connect to Piwik.
+Please check your Piwik server's configuration.
+Maybe you are using a password protection via .htaccess or you are blocking requests from localhost/127.0.0.1.
+If you aren’t sure about this, please contact your web hoster for support.
+* **bool(false)** and **HTTP/1.1 404 Not Found**: The Piwik URL is wrong.
+Try to copy & paste the URL you use to access Piwik itself via browser.
+* **bool(false)** and no further HTTP response code: The Piwik server does not respond.
+Very often, this is caused by firewall or mod_security settings.
+Check your server logfiles to get further information.
+If you aren’t sure about this, please contact your web hoster for support.

 = Can I contribute to WP-Piwik as a translator? =

 You like to contribute to WP-Piwik translations?
 Please use the [Transifex translation community](https://www.transifex.com/projects/p/wp-piwik/).